SirusCodes/blog/content/posts/tech/serverside-dart-2/index.md

 > _Lesser means better_

-These show similar pattern to the [first edition](https://blog.darshanrander.com/posts/tech/serverside-dart/#benchmarks), only difference here we have a few more frameworks.
+These show a similar pattern to the [first edition](https://blog.darshanrander.com/posts/tech/serverside-dart/#benchmarks), the only difference here we have a few more frameworks.

 |                                                                                                                        |                                                                                                               |
 | ---------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------- |